 “to include two new public security features, …a raised tactile feature, a low vision feature to support individuals with visual impairments, and a new face portrait and back vignette.”

 The BEP reportedly has begun feasibility trials using the intaglio printing process to apply the new Raised Tactile Feel (RTF).
-These machines are capable of printing currency notes at speeds of up to 10,000 sheets per hour, with 32 or 50 notes per sheet.
+These machines can print currency notes at speeds of up to 10,000 sheets per hour, with 32 or 50 notes per sheet.

-So far, the project duration without any public preview of prospective designs, along with the litany of three letter acronyms, are both indicators that one or more large teams of consultants are involved in the project, with taxpayers footing the bill for hundreds per hour for each consultant.
+So far, the project duration without any public preview of prospective designs, along with the litany of three-letter acronyms, indicates that one or more large teams of consultants are involved in the project, with taxpayers footing the bill for hundreds per hour for each consultant.

 Although the prospective designs remain secret, the release schedule for a new $10 bill is expected in 2026, with the $50 bill following in 2028 and the $20 bill in 2030.
 Further down the line, a new $5 is expected before 2035.
 A redesigned $100 note is expected before 2038.
-With no plans for a redesign of the $1 or $2 notes, it’s highly likely that those will be replaced with $ 1 and $2 coins.
+With no plans to redesign the $1 or $2 notes, those will likely be replaced with $ 1 and $2 coins.